stan1025/AutomationServiceChoreography/docs/artifacts/configurable-logic.md

 ### Data Type - OutputType

-The *OutputType* describes output information with multiple functions:

-- *SrcSel* and *Index*: Determine output source from input, processing, or output lists
-- *Const*: Set constant values
-- *Value*: Store values after updates
-- *Substitute*: Define replacement values to prevent unwanted activations during errors
-- *Ret*: Report errors
+The *OutputType* data type describes output information and incorporates multiple functions.
+The `SrcSel` and `Index` fields function as pointer information to determine the source of the output from the input, processing, or output lists, while the `Const` field allows for setting constant values.
+The `Value` field stores the value after an update.
+To prevent unwanted activations during errors, the `Substitute` field defines a replacement value, and the `Ret` field is used to report any processing errors.

 ### Enumeration - ErrorCodes